Philip III of France

 Philip III (1 May 1245 – 5 October 1285), called the Bold (le Hardi), was King of France from 1270 until his death in 1285.
 His father, Louis IX, died in Tunis during the Eighth Crusade.
 Philip, who was accompanying him, returned to France and was anointed king at Reims in 1271.

 Philip inherited numerous territorial lands during his reign, the most notable being the County of Toulouse, which was annexed to the royal domain in 1271.
-With the Treaty of Orléans, he expanded French influence into the Kingdom of Navarre and following the death of his brother Peter during the Sicilian Vespers, the County of Alençon was returned to the crown lands.
+With the Treaty of Orléans, he expanded French influence into the Kingdom of Navarre and following the death of his brother Peter during the war of the Sicilian Vespers, the County of Alençon was returned to the crown lands.

-Following the Sicilian Vespers, Philip led the Aragonese Crusade in support of his uncle.
-Initially successful, Philip, his army racked with sickness, was forced to retreat and died from dysentery in Perpignan in 1285.
+Following the War of the Sicilian Vespers, Philip led the Aragonese Crusade in support of his uncle, Charles I of Naples.
+Philip was initially successful, but his army was racked with sickness and he was forced to retreat.
+He died from dysentery in Perpignan in 1285 at the age of 40.
 He was succeeded by his son Philip IV.

 Early life

 Philip was born in Poissy on 1 May 1245, the second son of King Louis IX of France and Margaret of Provence.
 As a younger son, Philip was not expected to rule France.
 At the death of his older brother Louis in 1260, he became the heir apparent to the throne.

-Philip's mother Margaret made him promise to remain under her tutelage until the age of 30, however Pope Urban IV released him from this oath on 6 June 1263.
+Philip's mother Margaret made him promise to remain under her tutelage until the age of 30; however, Pope Urban IV released him from this oath on 6 June 1263.
 From that moment on, Pierre de la Broce, a royal favourite and household official of Louis IX, was Philip's mentor.
 His father, Louis, also provided him with advice, writing in particular the Enseignements, which inculcated the notion of justice as the first duty of a king.

 According to the terms of the Treaty of Corbeil (1258), concluded on 11 March 1258 between Louis IX and James I of Aragon, Philip was married in 1262 to Isabella of Aragon in Clermont by the archbishop of Rouen, Eudes Rigaud.

+Philip was knighted by his father on 5 June 1267.